 While this study reached its goals, opportunities for further study exist.
-For example, the substantial weight given to the grammar and mechanics activities in the post-LSA courses could have increased student awareness of the importance of these skills-and therefore increased student attention to, and diligence in, learning and applying the lessons in the LSA activities, thereby creating a Hawthorne Effect.
+For example, the substantial weight given to the grammar and mechanics activities in the post-LSA courses could have increased student awareness of the importance of these skills-and therefore increased student attention to, and diligence in, learning and applying the lessons in the LSA activities.
 The authors plan to survey students in upcoming courses to identify the degree to which course emphasis on the LSA activities may impact student motivation and success in learning the material.

 A fuller picture may also be obtained by examining the detailed demographic profile of the students in the business communication courses as well as by compiling a thorough accounting of the students' previous exposure to grammar and mechanics instruction.
 The University itself has a diverse and growing student population.
 As of 2015, 53.2% of undergraduate students were white, 19% were African-American, and 20.2% were Hispanic.
 In the same year, 61% of the undergraduate student body were female and 39% were male (Texas Higher Education Coordinating Board, 2016).
-In the courses studied, all students are juniors or seniors; they are required to have had six hours of composition instruction in the Department of English before taking the business communication course, though the scope of grammar and mechanics instruction in those courses is unknown.
-The nature and scope of grammar and mechanics instruction the students may have received in elementary and secondary school is also unknown.
+In the courses studied, all students are junior or seniors; they are required to have had six hours of composition instruction in the Department of English before taking the business communication course, though the scope of grammar and mechanics instruction the students may have received in elementary and secondary school is also unknown.
 The authors plan an additional study to determine the possible impact of these factors on the level of student success with the LSA activities.